Self-Adapting Language Models

 Such assimilation, restructuring, or rewriting of data as part of the learning process is in contrast with how large language models (LLMs) are typically trained and deployed.
 Given a new task, current LLMs consume and learn from the task data ``as-is'' via finetuning or in-context learning \citep{wei2022finetuned,rozière2024codellamaopenfoundation,chen2023meditron70bscalingmedicalpretraining,colombo2024saullm7bpioneeringlargelanguage}.
 However, such data may not be in an optimal format (or volume) for learning, and current approaches do not enable models to develop bespoke strategies for how to best transform and learn from their training data.

-As a step towards scalable and efficient adaptation of language models, we propose equipping LLMs with the ability to generate their own training data and finetuning directives for utilizing such data.
-In particular, we introduce a reinforcement learning algorithm that trains LLMs to generate \textbf{``self-edits''}---natural-language instructions that specify the data and, optionally, the optimization hyperparameters for updating the model's weights (see Figure~\ref{fig:self_edit}).
-We refer to such models as \textbf{Se}lf-\textbf{A}dapting \textbf{L}LMs (\methodacronym).
+As a step towards better language model adaptation, we propose equipping LLMs with the ability to generate their own training data and finetuning directives in response to new inputs.
+In particular, we introduce a reinforcement learning algorithm that trains LLMs to generate \textbf{``self-edits''}---natural-language instructions that specify the data and, optionally, optimization hyperparameters for updating the model's weights (see Figure~\ref{fig:self_edit}).
+We refer to such models as \textbf{Se}lf-\textbf{A}dapting \textbf{L}LMs (SEAL).

-We evaluate \methodacronym on two applications.
+We evaluate SEAL on two applications.
 We first consider the task of integrating new factual knowledge into an LLM.
-Rather than finetuning directly on the passage text, we finetune on synthetic data generated by the \methodacronym model.
+Rather than finetuning directly on the passage text, we finetune on synthetic data generated by the SEAL model.
 Our results show that, following reinforcement learning (RL) training, finetuning on self-generated synthetic data improves question-answering performance on the no-passage-in-context variant of SQuAD~\citep{rajpurkar2016squad} from 33.5\% to 47.0\%.
-Notably, self-generated data from \methodacronym outperforms synthetic data generated by GPT-4.1.
+Notably, self-generated data from SEAL outperforms synthetic data generated by GPT-4.1.

-We further evaluate \methodacronym on few-shot learning on a simplified subset of the ARC-AGI benchmark~\citep{chollet2019ARC}, where the model leverages a set of \textit{tools} to autonomously select both synthetic data augmentations and optimization hyperparameters (e.g., learning rate, training epochs, selective loss computation over token types).
-Our experiments demonstrate that automatic selection and configuration of these tools using \methodacronym enhances performance compared to both standard in-context learning (ICL) and self-editing \textit{without} RL training to use the tools effectively.
-These results collectively show that \methodacronym is a versatile framework for enabling language models to self-adapt.
+We further evaluate SEAL on few-shot learning on a simplified subset of the ARC-AGI benchmark~\citep{chollet2019ARC}, where the model leverages a set of \textit{tools} to autonomously select both synthetic data augmentations and optimization hyperparameters (e.g., learning rate, training epochs, selective loss computation over token types).
+Our experiments demonstrate that automatic selection and configuration of these tools using SEAL enhances performance compared to both standard in-context learning (ICL) and self-editing \textit{without} RL training to use the tools effectively.
+These results collectively show that SEAL is a versatile framework for enabling language models to self-adapt.